Modeling and Testing for Joint Association Using a Genetic Random Field Model: Method

 For simplicity, we temporarily assume $Y_i$'s are centered (have mean zero) and there are no other adjustment covariates.
 Specifically, based on the idea discussed above, we model the conditional distribution of $Y_i$ given all other responses as

-where $\bY_{-i}$ denotes responses for all other subjects except $Y_i$ ; $s(\bG_i,\bG_j)$ is known weights, weighting the contribution of $Y_j$ on approximating (or predicting) $Y_i$ via their genetic similarity; $\gamma$ is a non-negative coefficient measuring the magnitude of the overall contribution, further discussed below; and $\varepsilon_i$'s are random errors corresponding to subject $i$.
-A proper weight function $s(\bG_i,\bG_j)$ gives higher value when the two subjects are more similar in terms of their genetic variants and, as discussed below, can be viewed as a measure for proximity of two subjects in a genetic space.
-The random errors $\varepsilon_i$'s are assumed to be independent and identically distributed with Normal$(0,\zeta^2)$; robustness of the method to distributions other than normal is discussed in Section~\ref{s:GenRFT}.
+where $\bY_{-i}$ denotes responses for all other subjects except $Y_i$ ; $s(\bG_i,\bG_j)$ is known weights, weighting the contribution of $Y_j$ on approximating (or predicting) $Y_i$ via their genetic similarity; $\gamma$ is a non-negative coefficient measuring the magnitude of the overall contribution, further discussed below; and $\varepsilon_i$'s are random errors.
+A proper weight function $s(\bG_i,\bG_j)$ gives higher value when the two subjects are more similar in terms of genetic variants and, as discussed below, can be viewed as a measure for proximity of two subjects in a genetic space.
+The random errors $\varepsilon_i$'s are assumed to be independent and identically distributed with Normal$(0,\zeta^2)$; extension to distributions other than normal is discussed in Section~\ref{s:GenRFT}.

-A main distinction between model (\ref{GenRF}) and the usual regression is that (\ref{GenRF}) models the conditional distribution of $Y_i$ given responses of other subjects, whereas in the usual regression one models the conditional distribution of a subject's response given explanatory variables of the same subject.
-As the usual regression is useful for predicting or approximating the response of a subject using his/her covariates, model (\ref{GenRF}) is useful for approximating the response of a subject using responses of other subjects, where the similarity in responses is due to similarity in genetic variants if variants are associated with the response.
+A main distinction between model (\ref{GenRF}) and the usual regression is that (\ref{GenRF}) models the conditional distribution of $Y_i$ given traits of other subjects, whereas in the usual regression one models the conditional distribution of a subject's traits given his/her genetic variants.
+Intuitively, model (\ref{GenRF}) states that the trait of a subject can be approximated by traits of other subjects who are similar in genetic variants, if variants are associated with the trait.
 The coefficient $\gamma$ indicates the magnitude of the trait similarity as a result of genetic similarity.
 Thus, $\gamma$ can also be interpreted as a measure for the magnitude of the joint association of $\bG_i$ with $Y_i$.
-Specifically, if $\bG_i$ is not associated with $Y_i$, then regardless of how similar subject $i$ is to other subjects in terms of their genetic variants, the response $Y_i$ is independent of all other $Y_j$'s for $j\neq i$; that is, $\gamma=0$.
-On the contrary, if $\bG_i$ is strongly associated with $Y_i$, then one may expect the response of $Y_i$ can largely be predicted by responses of subjects having the same or similar genetic variants and a large $\gamma$ indicates a strong joint association.
+Specifically, if $\bG_i$ is not associated with $Y_i$, then regardless of how similar subject $i$ is to other subjects in terms of their genetic variants, the trait $Y_i$ is independent of all other $Y_j$'s for $j\neq i$; that is, $\gamma=0$.
+On the contrary, if $\bG_i$ is strongly associated with $Y_i$, then one may expect $Y_i$ can largely be predicted by traits of subjects having the same or similar genetic variants and a large $\gamma$ indicates a strong joint association.
 Therefore, we can test the joint association of genetic variants with the trait by testing a null hypothesis involving a single parameter, i.e., $H_0: \gamma=0$.